-Store the raw data and optionally, information regarding signal peaks for a number of GCMS runs рD a peaksDataset object. runs vector of integers giving the samples to calculate set of pairwise alignments over. timedf list (length = the number of pairwise alignments) of matrices giving the expected time differences expected at each pair of peaks (used with usePeaks=TRUE, passed to peaksAlignment usePeaks logical, TRUE uses peakdata list, FALSE uses rawdata list for computing simi- larity. verbose logical, whether to print out info. other arguments passed to peaksAlignment clusterAlignment computes the set of pairwise alignments.
+clusterAlignment Data Structure for a collection of all pairwise alignments of GCMS runs рD a peaksDataset object. runs vector of integers giving the samples to calculate set of pairwise alignments over. timedf list (length = the number of pairwise alignments) of matrices giving the expected time differences expected at each pair of peaks used with usePeaks=TRUE, passed to peaksAlignment usePeaks logical, TRUE uses peakdata list, FALSE uses rawdata list for computing simi- larity. verbose logical, whether to print out info. other arguments passed to peaksAlignment clusterAlignment computes the set of pairwise alignments.